MaikDulle/MaikDulle.github.io/_posts/2022-03-29-Twitter-data-with-Twitter-API.md

 ## Get your Twitter Developer Account

-First you have to set up a Twitter Developer Account.
+First, you have to set up a Twitter Developer Account.
 Go to
 <https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api>
 and sign up.